State Records' Research Centre is open by appointment only.

 - Can I order records when I arrive for my appointment?

-No. Records must be pre-ordered at least two days in advance of your visit.
+No. Records must be pre-ordered at least 24 hours in advance of your visit.
 You will not be able to order records for same-day viewing while in the Research Centre.

 - Will staff assistance in the Research Centre be available?

 To ensure the wellbeing of yourself, staff and other customers, we will not be providing the same level of face-to-face assistance as usual.
 Instructions are provided to assist with accessing computers, cameras and scanners.
 Staff will be maintaining a safe social distance of at least 1.5 metres from others at all times and we ask that visitors to the Research Centre do the same.

 - Can I access the other search tools in the Research Centre?

 - Can I use the digital camera in the Research Centre?